MyTooliT/ICOc/Documentation/Tutorials.md

    Press the button `n` to change the name.

-4. Enter the new STH name.
+4. Enter the new device name.

    ```
    New STH name (max.
 8 characters): Blubb